damonreeve/hyde/optimizer-strategies.md

 title: Optimizer Strategies
 ---

-Might be a simple thing to ask but not always so simple to answer.
-There are competing objectives and things to think about in everything we do, so you may be trying to achieve many things when introducing Bidstream Optimizer.
+Might be a simple thing to ask but not always so simple to answer as you may be trying to achieve more than one thing when introducing Bidstream Optimizer.

 ## Define a Strategy - What does success look like?